A Brief Look at Balfron’s History

 Two years later, a monoplane piloted by Frank reached a height of 50 feet and flew for 600 yards before incurring a similar nose-over landing.

 Harold joined Vickers, the centre of aircraft design in Britain, and, in 1912, became chief instructor and test pilot.
-He helped to design the FB5 “Gun Bus”, mainstay of the Royal Flying Corps in the first year of the First World War, and the “Barnwell Bullet” which saw service in Macedonia and Palestine, as well as on the Western Front.
+He helped to design the FB5 “Gun Bus”, mainstay of the Royal Flying Corps in the first year of the First World War, and the “Barnwell Bullet” which, because of design flaws, never saw military service .

 He grew increasingly impatient with the “powers that be” and, after an illness, while test flying the “Vampire” FB26, which he had helped to design, a newspaper of the time reported that “the aircraft dived into the ground killing him instantly”.
 He was 38 years of age.

 When Harold had gone to Vickers, Frank enlisted his services with the British Colonial Aircraft Company at Bristol.
 While working as a draughtsman, he designed a small biplane in a “penny exercise book” in 1913.
 This Bristol Scout “D” became known as the “Bristol Bullet” and was considered to be the best single-seater fighter of the Great War.